snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

    basis, respectively, in the transformed space.
 Independence is maintained, but the nonlinearity of the Nataf transformation is at least partially mitigated.

+..
+   Note: no secondary warping since no correlation.

 Dakota does not yet implement the double transformation concept, such that each correlated variable will employ a Wiener basis approach.